 You can withdraw local currency from ATMs, but take care to cover your PIN.
 There have been reports of foreign visitors being robbed after withdrawing money.
-A travel companion who can act as a look-out while you’re focused on the ATM is advisable.
+A travel companion who can act as a lookout while you’re focused on the ATM is advisable.

 If you’ve hired a car, avoid locking valuables such as cameras and mobile devices inside.
 Car break-ins are common and locals can often identify hire cars by their license plates, alerting them to a potential goldmine inside.
-Conceal anything you don’t want stolen in the glovebox or under a seat.
+Conceal anything you don’t want to be stolen in the glovebox or under a seat.

 Even where same-sex relationships are legal, attitudes are still on the conservative side in some Caribbean countries.